 To be eligible to apply for the KL2 Mentored Career Development Program, you must:

 - Be a U.S. citizen or lawful permanent resident.
-Permanent residents must have a U.S. Permanent Resident Card (form I-551) or other verification of their legal status as a permanent resident.
+Permanent residents must have a U.S. Permanent Resident Card (form I-551) or other verification of their legal status as a permanent resident at the time of application.
 Individuals on temporary or student visas are not eligible.

 - Commit to 3 years in the program.
 During this time, at least 75 percent of your full-time professional effort must be devoted to the KL2 Program.
 The remainder of your time may be devoted to other clinical or academic pursuits that are consistent with the objective of developing a career as an independent clinical researcher.
 If sufficiently justified, scholars in certain clinical specialties, such as surgical specialties requiring enough patient care time to maintain skills, may have less than 75 percent effort, but no less than 50 percent effort.